 Transfer Points to Travel Partners

-The Balance values Membership Rewards points at 2.19 cents apiece, on average, when you transfer them to an airline partner and 1.11 cents each for transfers to hotel partners.
+Membership Rewards may be worth as much as 2.04 cents apiece, based on The Balance's average value calculations, when you transfer them to an airline partner and 1.05 cents each when transferred to a hotel partner.

 You can submit your transfer request through your online account as long as you have an account with the transfer partner before you make your request.
 The ratio is 1:1 for most partners but can vary.